-The Nazi Party's first attempt to seize power in 1923 was a disaster.
-Hitler was charged with treason (betrayal of country), but received friendly treatment from the court.
-In his defence he claimed honourable and nationalistic motives.
-The judge allowed Hitler to discuss his ideas in court with few restrictions.
-He eventually served only eight months in prison enjoying many privileges such as daily visits from friends and family, and no forced labour.
-Hitler used this time to write Mein Kampf, a book outlining his ideology, experiences and plans for the Nazi Party.
+The Nazi Party's first attempt to seize power in 1923 was Source 2 Hitler is sworn in as the new Chancellor in January a disaster.
+Hitler was charged with treason (betraval of 1933, taking over from President Hindenburg (right) country), but received friendly treatment from the court.
+In his defence he claimed honourable and nationalistic roles of Chancellor and President, making himself the Führer (supreme ruler) of Germany.
+Hitler's government motives.
+The judge allowed Hitler to discuss his ideas in then began implementing many of the plans and policies court with few restrictions.
+He eventually served only described in Mein Kampf.
+These included the expansion eight months in prison enjoying many privileges such as daily visits from friends and family, and no forced of the military, expansion of Germany's borders, labour.
+Hitler used this time to write Mein Kampf, a book systematic persecution of the Jewish community, and outlining his ideology, experiences and plans for the compulsory sterilisation for many Jewish and Sinti/Roma people, as well as those with disabilities.
+Nazi Party.